Cracking (chemistry): Thermal cracking

 Modern high-pressure thermal cracking operates at absolute pressures of about 7,000 kPa.
 An overall process of disproportionation can be observed, where "light", hydrogen-rich products are formed at the expense of heavier molecules which condense and are depleted of hydrogen.
 The actual reaction is known as homolytic fission and produces alkenes, which are the basis for the economically important production of polymers.

 Thermal cracking is currently used to "upgrade" very heavy fractions or to produce light fractions or distillates, burner fuel and/or petroleum coke.
-Two extremes of the thermal cracking in terms of the product range are represented by the high-temperature process called "steam cracking" or pyrolysis (ca. 750 °C to 900 °C or higher) which produces valuable ethylene and other feedstocks for the petrochemical industry, and the milder-temperature delayed coking (ca. 500 °C) which can produce, under the right conditions, valuable needle coke, a highly crystalline petroleum coke used in the production of electrodes for the steel and aluminium industries.
+Two extremes of the thermal cracking in terms of the product range are represented by the high-temperature process called "steam cracking" or pyrolysis (ca. 750 to 900 C or higher) which produces valuable ethylene and other feedstocks for the petrochemical industry, and the milder-temperature delayed coking (ca. 500 C) which can produce, under the right conditions, valuable needle coke, a highly crystalline petroleum coke used in the production of electrodes for the steel and aluminium industries.

 William Merriam Burton developed one of the earliest thermal cracking processes in 1912 which operated at 700–750 F and an absolute pressure of 90 psi and was known as the Burton process.
 Shortly thereafter, in 1921, C.P.
 Dubbs, an employee of the Universal Oil Products Company, developed a somewhat more advanced thermal cracking process which operated at 750–860 F and was known as the Dubbs process.
 The Dubbs process was used extensively by many refineries until the early 1940s when catalytic cracking came into use.